 104 Years Young and Unstoppable, Mary Gilmore Celebrates Birthday with Air Force Family at Hawthorn House

-A resident of the Air Force Enlisted Village (AFEV) for the past 40 years, Mary Gilmore will celebrate her 104th birthday on Saturday, March 25, 2017.
+A resident of the Air Force Enlisted Village (AFEV) for the past 40 years, Mary Gilmore celebrated her 104th birthday on Saturday, March 25, 2017.

-A monthly birthday party was held at Hawthorn House, AFEV’s assisted living and memory support residence, on Wednesday, March 22, 2017 and Gilmore was recognized with a cake of her own and a glittering tiara.
+A birthday party was held at Hawthorn House, AFEV’s assisted living and memory support residence, on Wednesday, March 22, 2017 and Gilmore was recognized with a cake and a glittering tiara.
 Mary’s children, Joe Gilmore, and Mary Ann Gilmore, both from New York, attended the party to celebrate with their mom.

 “I’ve tried to bring Mom home to New York, but she doesn’t want to leave her friends and her Air Force family here,” Joe Gilmore said.
 “My mom has always been an independent person.”